Shehu Shagari: National affairs

 The one-year term Shagari administration saw a rapid growth of the capacity of the Nigerian Armed Forces.
 Nigeria acquired most of its sophisticated weapons during this time until the recent upgrades and acquisitions.
 The military procurement under Shagari remains the highest in Nigeria's history.
 They include the alpha Fighter Jets, the MIG Fighter Jets, 3 C-130H-30 Hercules transport aircraft, helicopter gunships among others.
-NNS Aradu (F89) of which is the most sophisticated ship of the Nigeria Navy was acquired during his time.
+NNS Aradu (F89) which is the most sophisticated ship of the Nigeria Navy was acquired during his time.

 Maitatsine and Kano 1980 riot

-The Kano 1980 riot was a riot in Kano, Nigeria led by Maitatsine a heretical preacher and his followers and the first major religious conflict in post-colonial Kano.
+The Kano 1980 riot was a riot in Kano, Nigeria, led by Maitatsine, a heretical preacher, and his followers.
+It was the first major religious conflict in post-colonial Kano.
 Over 4,177 civilians, 100 policemen and about 35 military personnel were killed, including Maitatsine himself, and is generally regarded as marking the beginning of the Yan Tatsine.
 Because of this, there was widespread impression that Nigeria's security and economy was threatened by illegal aliens and this belief was fueled by the fact that other West African nationals had aided in armed robberies.
 Illegal aliens from Niger, Chad, Cameroon, Mali and Burkina Faso along with over 6,000 Nigerian Muslim fanatics killed over 100 policemen while injuring 100 policemen.
 The army was called and alleviated the situation before the fanatics could overrun the country.
 However, official sources state that illegal aliens did not cause the trouble.